 Of course, it would be a mistake to take any specific numerical outputs of this kind of exercise too seriously.
 But in our view, as long as we take these outputs with a healthy pinch of salt, they can be useful.
-Specifically, they can show that we need to make surprisingly bold estimates about incredibly difficult questions to vindicate the idea that AI systems have only a negligible chance of being sentient within the decade.
+Specifically, they can show that we need to make surprisingly bold estimates about incredibly difficult questions to vindicate the idea that AI systems have only a negligible chance of being conscious within the decade.
 This kind of exercise can also help sharpen disagreements, since those who disagree with particular probabilities can see what their own probabilities entail, and those who disagree with the set-up of our model can propose a different model.
-We do not mean for this exercise to be the last word on the subject; on the contrary, we hope that this exercise inspires discussion and disagreement that lead to better models.5 issue in general terms, we might dismiss the idea of AI sentience because we think that we should extend moral consideration only to beings who are sentient, we think that AI systems are not sentient, and we feel satisfied with these thoughts because we find the idea of moral consideration for AI systems aversive.
-But when we think about the issue in more specific terms, we realize that the ethics of risk and uncertainty push in the opposite direction: Given ongoing uncertainty about other minds, dismissing the idea of AI sentience requires making unacceptably exclusionary assumptions about either the values, the facts, or both.
+We do not mean for this exercise to be the last word on the subject; on the contrary, we hope that this exercise inspires discussion and disagreement that lead to better models.15

+This exercise is primarily intended to show that it turns out to be hard to dismiss the idea of AI consciousness once we approach the topic with all due caution and humility.
+When we think about the issue in general terms, we might dismiss the idea of AI consciousness because we think that we should extend moral consideration only to beings who are consciousness, we think that AI systems are not conscious, and we feel satisfied with these thoughts because we find the idea of moral consideration for AI systems aversive.
+But when we think about the issue in more specific terms, we realize that the ethics of risk and uncertainty push in the opposite direction: Given ongoing uncertainty about other minds, dismissing the idea of AI consciousness requires making unacceptably exclusionary assumptions about either the values, the facts, or both.